vykrum/Hywe/README.md

 # H Y W E

-The objective of this site is to utilize SVG to visualize an experimental space planning concept that is being worked on in F#
+An experimental space layout planning concept that is being worked on in F# The objective of this site is to isualize results with Scalable Vector Graphics (SVG)

 https://vykrum.github.io/Hywe/